 Enter expenditures for object code 5100 for the remainder of contractor costs for individual subagreements that exceed \$25,000 for the duration of the subagreement related to contractors performing health services by practitioner type (lines 1-23) for all qualified contracted practitioners billing LEA BOP reimbursable services.
 LEAs must be able to validate required practitioner licenses and/or credentials.
 Object codes are defined in the CSAM, Procedure 330.
-Expenditures classified under Resource Code 5640 (Medi-Cal Billing Option Program) are not considered to be restricted federal funds and may be included on the CRCS.
+Expenditures classified under Resource Code 5640 or 9010 (related to LEA BOP reimbursement) are not considered to be restricted federal funds and may be included on the CRCS.